4. Benefits

 George Fox leave request form

-George Fox University offers paid family and medical leave insurance for Oregon workers through a third-party administrator, Unum Insurance Company (Unum).
+The university offers paid family and medical leave insurance for Oregon workers through a third-party administrator.
 This is an approved equivalent plan that meets the minimum requirements of Oregon’s paid leave law which means that university employees are not eligible for the state-administered program called Paid Leave Oregon.
-Employees will file a claim for paid leave benefits directly with Unum.
+Employees will file a claim for paid leave benefits directly with the third party administrator.

 Eligibility

-Unum will determine your eligibility under the terms of the equivalent plan, but generally, you are eligible for Paid Leave Oregon leave if you made at least $1,000 in Oregon wages in the year before your leave.
+The third party administrator will determine an employee’s eligibility under the terms of the equivalent plan, but generally, employees are eligible for Paid Leave Oregon leave if they made at least $1,000 in Oregon wages in the year before their leave.

 Reasons for leave

-The Unum equivalent plan entitles eligible employees to take leave for the following reasons:
+The equivalent plan entitles eligible employees to take leave for the following reasons:

 Time off for a family member with a serious health condition.
 Eligible family members include: